FalkorDB/docs/index.md

 To see FalkorDB in action, visit [Demos](https://github.com/FalkorDB/FalkorDB/tree/master/demo).

-You can also pick getting started [demos for the leading programming languages](https://github.com/FalkorDB/demos), such as Java, Python & Nodejs.
+You can also pick getting started [demos for the leading programming languages](https://github.com/FalkorDB/demos), such as Java, Python & NodeJS.

 ## Docker